Jschlatt: The Weekly Slap

-Lunch Club (previously Goopcast)
+Lunch Club

 Before his independent success, Schlatt was part of Lunch Club, a collaborative YouTube group and podcast originally known as Goopcast.
 The group included creators such as CallMeCarson, Ted Nivison, traves, cscoop and others, producing discussion-based comedy videos and podcasts focused on internet culture and gaming.

 The show premiered in mid-2019 and was briefly one of the more popular creator collectives in the Minecraft and commentary scene, before becoming inactive in early 2021 following internal controversies unrelated to Schlatt's conduct.
 Although the channel remains archived, several episodes continue to circulate on fan channels and archival sites.

 Chuckle Sandwich

-Schlatt co-created the comedy podcast Chuckle Sandwich alongside Ted Nivison and Slimecicle (Charlie Dalgleish) in early 2021.
+Schlatt co-created the comedy podcast Chuckle Sandwich alongside Ted Nivison, Tucker Keane, and Slimecicle (Charlie Dalgleish) in early 2021.
 The show follows a structured yet improvisational format, focusing on comedy discussions, skits, and commentary about internet culture and personal anecdotes.
-Episodes are released to YouTube and Spotify, frequently featuring guest creators such as Jaiden Animations and Jontron.
+Episodes were released to YouTube and Spotify, frequently featuring guest creators such as Jaiden Animations, TommyInnit and Markiplier.
+Nivison and Schlatt announced the end of the podcast in November 2024, with the final episode releasing in January 2025.